Tucker29/hello-world/English_1.md

 escrow: place in custody or trust.  #kept in the custody of a third party, take effect when a specified condition has been fulfilled.
 10 __grand__:  grand :# a thousand dollars or pounds.
 The __plaintiff__ was legally __entitled__ to register a __lien__ for the proper amount.
+mortgage: a conveyance of or lien against property.